 Request a Business Tax Refund or Application to a Future Obligation (AFO)

 To request a refund or request to apply excess funds to a future obligation, submit an online request.

-Every effort will be made to process the request sooner, however please allow up to four months from the date the request is filed for processing of the refund.
+Every effort will be made to process the request sooner, however please allow up to six months from the date the request is filed for processing of the refund.

 Property Tax Refund

 If you paid more than once, or overpaid your property tax bill, your refund will be processed automatically in the order it is received.
 You do not need to take any additional action.
 Please allow up to four months for processing and be assured every effort will be made to process the refund as quickly as possible.

 Need Further Assistance?